tewereus/property_rent/README.md

 ### 🚀 Features
 - ✅ Property Listings – View detailed property listings with images, descriptions, and amenities.
-- ✅ Advanced Search – Filter properties by location, price, size, and type.
+- ✅ Advanced Search – Filter properties by location, price, and type.
 - ✅ User Authentication – Secure registration and login for a personalized experience.
 - ✅ Favorites & Wishlist – Save properties for quick access later.
 - ✅ Interactive Maps – View property locations with an integrated map.